ddahan/modern-python-cheat-sheet/README.md

 - [ ] Add internal cross references (for example for "comprehensions" because they can be at multiple places in the sheet)
 - [ ] Add a TOC to this file for easier access to sections
 - [ ] Use Ruff instead of Pylance (as soon as it's [compatible with Junyper](https://github.com/astral-sh/ruff/issues/5188))
-- [ ] Fix issue which require a reload after first devcontainer installation

 ## Inspiration